APCS-Final-Project/src/README.md

 This project comes with all the libraries that it needs in the lib folder.
 To compile the code, one simply runs "compile.sh."

-Afterwards, to launch the GUI that creates QR codes, run "createQR.sh" or to use the scanner to scan QR codes use "runScanner.sh".
+Afterwards, to launch the GUI that creates QR codes, run "createQR.sh," then you can either print out those codes or put them on a phone or any mobile device.

+To use the scanner to scan and render QR codes, simply use "runScanner.sh".
 Have fun :D

 # Change Log
 Change Date    |Commiter   |Description